kamiarkordari/CarND-LaneLines-P1/README.md

 In this project we detect lane lines on the road from images and videos taken by a camera on the car.

-We use Python and OpenCV.
 The file containing the project code is P1.ipynb, which is a Jupyter Notebook.
+Python and OpenCV is used to implement the algorithms.
 This Notebook is exported as an HTML file to P1.html for easier viewing of the results.

 The requirements of the project are detailed here: [project rubric](https://review.udacity.com/#!/rubrics/322/view)